IEEE-University-of-Houston/TIVA-C-Functionality/README.md

     - Example: Red → Too Close … Green → Good Distance

 Session 4: Connecting and Powering Wheels (11/17/22)
-- Working with the PWM Module of Tiva C
+- Working with the PWM Module of TIVA-C
 - Control the “speed” with the readings from the Distance Sensor
     - For example: Stop if too close to object & Blink Red (5 sec)